 BC Mortgage Stress Test (OSFI B-20)

-What follows is the practitioner reference: how the qualifying rate is set, three named-submarket worked examples showing how the stress test reshapes purchasing power, the same-lender renewal carve-out that changes the renewal conversation, and how it all interacts with CMHC default insurance.
-Sourced from /codex#osfi.b20.stress_test.
+What follows: how the qualifying rate is calculated, three named-submarket worked examples showing how the test reshapes purchasing power, the same-lender renewal exemption, and how the test interacts with CMHC default insurance.
+The numbers are drawn from the BC Real Estate Codex.

 The rule, in 1 sentence